peterampazzo/living-in-denmark/README.md

 ### Public Holidays

-There're several public holidays during the first half of the year.
-If you use Google Calendar, enable the "Holidays in Denmark" public calendar.
+In Denmark, there are several public holidays during the first half of the year.
+While your company may not observe all of them, I strongly advise enabling the "Holidays in Denmark" public calendar on Google Calendar.
+For larger shops and chains, I recommended to check the company's website for accurate information, as the opening hours on Google Maps may not always be up to date.
-Shops can be closed, but not all of them.
-The most reliable way is to check the company's website.

 ## FAQ
 * [Notify change of address](https://lifeindenmark.borger.dk/ActionPage?selfserviceId=ab3a677f-b00b-47a5-83ae-df60841de47b)